Las Vegas sports travel guide

 Arriving and getting around Las Vegas

-Travelers to Las Vegas fly into McCarran International Airport (LAS), just east of the southern edge of the Strip.
+Travelers to Las Vegas fly into Harry Reid International Airport (LAS), just east of the southern edge of the Strip.
 Though it receives domestic and international flights from most major carriers, budget airlines Southwest, Frontier, Spirit and Allegiant have a notably large presence.
-Allegiant’s headquarters are located in Summerlin, which largely explains their desire to buy the naming rights to the Raiders’ new stadium.
+Allegiant’s headquarters are located in Summerlin, which largely explains why they bought the naming rights to the Raiders’ stadium.

-Though one of McCarran’s runways is visible from Mandalay Bay, Luxor and other nearby hotels, the terminals are actually reachable a mile east of the Strip via Paradise Road.
+Though one of the airport’s runways is visible from Mandalay Bay, Luxor and other nearby hotels, the terminals are actually reachable a mile east of the Strip via Paradise Road.

 Interstate 15, which carves a north-south path through the city and passes just west of the Strip, is a popular way to reach the city from Southern California.
 Several bus lines, from Greyhound to Megabus to FlixBus, offer discount fares between Los Angeles and Vegas.

-The Greyhound and FlixBus drop-off point is in downtown Las Vegas, north of the strip, while Megabus’ Vegas stop is at the South Strip Transit Terminal, located just south of McCarran Airport.
+The Greyhound and FlixBus drop-off point is in downtown Las Vegas, north of the strip, while Megabus’ Vegas stop is at the South Strip Transit Terminal, located just south of the airport.